 He would look at the other players and say, "What is wrong with this guy, is he stupid?"

 They responded, "Actually no, he is one of the best students in the school, he is just very thorough, he wants to make sure he understands it correctly."

 These days with Krav Maga we have the advantage of DVDs and on-line video training, but it is not enough for most people.
 When I teach my seminars I find that many are making small but significant mistakes.
 That is why I travel, to be with the students/instructors in person.
 This is crucial!

 Receiving the video clips is great, but often not enough.
 Having the clips is like reading the required text books in college.
 You still need the professor to elucidate, elaborate and make sense of it all.
 Otherwise just buy the book and skip college; be your own teacher.

-If the technique does not make sense there are basically three options: either I do not know what I am doing, you are missing something, or you stumbled across something that no one else has pointed out to me in thirty years.
+If the technique does not make sense there are basically three options: either the instructor does not know what he is doing, or the student is missing something, or the student stumbled across something that no one else has noticed.

 Today one wise student came up with two excellent questions.
 We filmed them for our on line training program.
 Our members will receive these soon.
 We are always open to exploring new situations.
 There is hardly a seminar without some great questions and a few new innovations, all of which we film.